Everything you didn’t know you needed to know about your financial support team

 What They Do

-These reports are wonderful for you and incredibly helpful for doing your taxes (whether you do them yourself or hire a tax professional).
+These reports are incredibly helpful for doing your taxes (whether you do them yourself or hire a tax professional).
 Some bookkeepers will even pay your bills and invoice clients for you, if those are things you’d like to delegate.

 Bookkeepers have widely varying levels of experience, training, and rates.
 Some will simply set up your systems and run reports—but others will sit down with you, review your numbers, and help you plan a bit.